infinyon/fluvio-docs/news/this-week-in-fluvio-0059.md

 We have moved away from a weekly updates.
 Fluvio open source project has grown significantly in terms of code and components.
 Our release cadence is divided into Fluvio Core, InfinyOn Cloud, Clients and SDKs.
 Moving forward our goal is to update the community with the relevant releases.

-Today is such an occassion.
+Today is such an occasion.

 We released Fluvio 0.11.5 this week.